 Each candidate must meet the requirements of eligibility for the office for which they are running as stated in the BCSGA Constitution.

-Each candidate must have completed at least twelve (12) units of coursework through Bakersfield College, excluding first-semester freshmen.

-First-year freshmen shall have a cumulative 3.0 high school grade point average, determined by their official transcript.

-Incumbent candidates must have completed and passed twelve (12) units during the course of the past academic year that they held office.

 Any candidate on disciplinary, academic, or social probation will not be eligible for candidacy, unless otherwise permitted by the BCSGA Advisor, the Vice President of Student Affairs, and the College President or his/her designee.

 Candidates may only file for one office